Pricing Theory

 The concept of a ‘negative externality’ is well-known to economists, and it is often mentioned in the mainstream media.
 An example of a negative externality is the economic damage caused by anthropogenic carbon emissions.
 The standard response of many economists and lawmakers is to try to limit these emissions by invoking the polluter pays principle.

-The carbon pricing matrix is a potential breakthrough in economics by proposing that ‘preventative climate insurance’ is a missing positive externality.
+The carbon pricing matrix is a potential breakthrough in economics by proposing that the cost of managing the systemic risk is a missing externality, called a systemic externality.

 §

-The target mitigation rate (Q) should be evaluated from a probability density function (PDF) for successful mitigation based on the agreed climate objective.
-In the Paris Agreement, the objective is to limit global warming to a maximum of 1.5 to 2.0°C relative to the pre-industrial baseline, but without specifying the probability of success.
-In the current hypothetical example, the objective is to remain below 2°C of global warming with a 67% chance of success (i.e. a 33% chance of failure).
-The hypothetical PDF is presented in Figure 6a to illustrate how the ideal carbon reward is evaluated.
+With regards to the Paris Agreement, the objective is to limit global warming to a maximum of 1.5 to 2.0°C relative to the pre-industrial baseline, but without specifying the probability of success.
+In this policy the probability of success is described with the PDF like the one shown in Figure 6a.
+This PDF shows a hypothetical mitigation challenge for remaining below 2°C of global warming with a 67% chance of success (i.e. a 33% chance of failure).

 Figure 6.
 Hypothetical example of using a carbon reward to incentivise markets to remain below 2°C of global warming with 67% chance of success: (a) probability density function for successful climate mitigation, f(Q); (b) supply-demand curves for additional climate mitigation, P(Q); and (c) linking f(Q) with P(Q).

-Three broad systems — societal, built and Earth — should be taken into consideration when assessing the PDFs and the supply curves for additional mitigation (see Table 1).
+Three system types — societal, built and Earth — should be taken into consideration when assessing the PDFs and the supply-demand curves for additional mitigation (see Table 1).
 Built systems include the full spectrum of technologies and methods that can be used to reduce carbon emissions and remove carbon from the ambient atmosphere.
 It is important to note that carbon rewards do not pick technology ‘winners and losers’ because the rewards are only provided for successful outcomes.
-For this reason the market participants will be expected to carry the financial risk created by their projects.
+In other words, market participants are expected to carry the financial risk of their projects.

 Table 1.
 Systems that have an impact on the probability of mitigating climate change.